5 key metrics for evaluating your year-end appeal.

 A common ask string goes something like this:

-Then, couple your ask string with messages about the impact a slight increase in gift size will have on your goals and keep track of how donors respond.
-You can return to a more aggressive approach later for donors who chose to give at the high end of this ask string!
+Then, couple your ask string with messages about the impact a slight increase in gift size will have on your goals and track how donors respond.
+You can return to a more aggressive approach later for donors who choose to give at the high end of this ask string!

 This final point encompasses everything we’ve discussed earlier in this blog post.
 After all, this is the key metric your organization’s leadership will have their eyes on.
 And while knowing all the things that go into your ROI will help you improve, it’s important to understand the big picture as well.

-For example, let’s say your campaign raises $30,000.
-That sounds great!
-But it is a lot less impressive if you spent $25,000 getting there.
+For example, it sounds great to say your campaign raised $100,000.
+But it’s less impressive if you spent $95,000 getting there!
 Most of the money your donors are giving goes right out the window!
-But if you spend that $25,000 and raise $50,000, your ROI is much stronger.
+Investing $95,000 the right way to raise $150,000 results in much higher net revenue.

-But it does paint a broad picture of how the money you spend is making an impact on your work.
+But it does paint a broad picture of how the money you spend impacts your work.

-Understanding your ROI is helpful for explaining how your fundraising outreach is performing to those who are less involved with the day-to-day of your development team, such as board members, executives, or sponsors.
+Understanding your ROI helps explain how your fundraising outreach is performing to those who are less involved with the day-to-day of your development team, such as board members, executives, or sponsors.

-But it is certainly not the end-all be-all!
-So be sure to analyze each of the data points we’ve discussed in this post when it comes time to evaluate your year-end appeal!
+But it is certainly not the end-all-be-all!
+So be sure to analyze each data point we’ve discussed in this post when it comes time to evaluate your year-end appeal!